Our Rabbinic Fellows

 Deborah Sacks Mintz

-Margo Hughes-Robinson is a rabbinical student at the Jewish Theological Seminary.
-A New Yorker by birth, she grew up in communities all over the United States before attending Clark University, where she graduated in 2015 with degrees in Theatre and Jewish Studies.
+Rabbi Hughes-Robinson was ordained by the Jewish Theological Seminary in 2021, where she also earned an MA in Midrash and Scriptural Exegesis.
+New Yorker by birth, she grew up in communities all over the United States before attending Clark University, where she graduated in 2015 with degrees in Theatre and Jewish Studies.
 Margo is also a proud alumna of the Conservative Yeshiva Lishma Fellowship and the Hartman Rabbinic Student Seminar.
-During her time in rabbinical school, she has enjoyed professional endeavors with T’ruah, Kulanu, Inc., Fort Tryon Jewish Center in New York City, Adat Israel in Guatemala City, and as an Interfaith Educator at the Cathedral of St. John the Divine in New York.
-When she is not learning and teaching, Margo still occasionally appears onstage—most recently in Providence, RI, and in Jerusalem.
+During her time in rabbinical school, she has enjoyed professional endeavors with Avodah, the Milstein Center for Interreligious Dialogue, Fort Tryon Jewish Center in New York City, Adat Israel in Guatemala City, and Norwalk Hospital (where she served as a chaplaincy intern in the Emergency and Adult Psychiatric departments).
+She currently serves as the New York Rabbinic Organizer with T’ruah: the Rabbinic Call for Human Rights.

 Abi Weber is a rabbinical student at the Jewish Theological Seminary.
 She grew up in Evanston, Illinois, and graduated from Pomona College in 2011, where she studied the intersection of anthropology and religion.
 Before starting rabbinical school, Abi worked as an Employment Preparation Trainer for people experiencing homelessness and poverty, served as a Rabbinic Intern/Leadership Fellow at Mishkan Chicago, and spent two years working in the ski industry in Colorado.
 She completed a chaplaincy internship at Penn Medicine Princeton Health in Princeton, NJ, where she worked in the Critical Care Unit in addition to leading outpatient recovery groups focused on spirituality.
 Abi is a long-time devotee of Camp Ramah in the Poconos, where she has spent seventeen summers as a camper and staff member, and is an alum of Avodah and Moishe House.